 A group of retired teachers in Montana filed a lawsuit challenging the reduction of the Guaranteed Annual Basic Adjustment (GABA), which determines the annual adjustment to their pension payments.
 (Montana’s GABA is known as a “Cost of Living Adjustment,” or COLA, in other states and in the federal system).
 The Montana legislature enacted changes that the teachers argue violates the law.

-Prior to the recently enacted changes, teachers received a 1.5 percent increase annually in their pensions; the revised statute guarantees only a 0.5 percent annual adjustment and it conditions other adjustments based on the funding status of the pension system.
+Prior to the changes, teachers received a 1.5 percent increase annually in their pensions; the revised statute guarantees only a 0.5 percent annual adjustment and it conditions other adjustments based on the funding status of the pension system.

 What’s at Stake

-It is simply not fair to unilaterally change promises on which people have relied; especially when their choice to spend a lifetime working for one employer is based on those promises.
+It is simply not fair to unilaterally change promises on which people have relied, especially when their choice to spend a lifetime working for one employer is based on these promises.
 Moreover, those promises are critical to the retirement plans and decisions made by the employees in planning for the future.
 The impact of changing even a percentage point in cost of living increases has a significant – and often critical – impact on retirees who live on fixed incomes but face inevitable increases in the costs of food, shelter, clothing and medical care.

 The Montana state trial court entered summary judgment for retired teachers in Byrne v.
 State of Montana.